yegor256/blog/_posts/2019/jun/2019-06-19-how-much-they-suffer.md

 I've seen many similar stories, haven't you?

+{% quote Professional employees should always do everything possible to send monkeys back to their bosses. %}

 To be honest, professional employees should [always]({% pst 2018/apr/2018-04-17-how-to-be-lazy %}) do everything possible to send monkeys back to their bosses.
 Only those